-Watch our video tutorial for filling out the Canvas, available in the Impact Toolkit.
+Watch our video tutorial for filling out the Canvas, available on the Research Portal.

 5. FOCUS ON BENEFICIARIES

 We generally like to think about those who stand to benefit from our research.
 But some stakeholders may experience negative impacts.
 It's important to consider these groups as well, and how their input can be incorporated into the project.